-Skills and Qualifications: Mr. Katsaros received a Bachelor of Science degree in Chemical Engineering from Worcester Polytechnic Institute and a Master of Business Administration from Lehigh University.
+Skills and Qualifications: Mr. Katsaros' experience qualifying him for service as a member of the Board of Directors includes over fifteen years' experience in executive positions with a global manufacturer, in charge of international business and operations, such as manufacturing, engineering, information technology and research and development.
+His background and his experience as a member of our Board of Directors qualifies him to serve as Independent Non-Executive Chair of the Board.
+Mr. Katsaros received a Bachelor of Science degree in Chemical Engineering from Worcester Polytechnic Institute and a Master of Business Administration from Lehigh University.
 He also completed the Advanced Management Program at Harvard University's Graduate School of Business.
-Mr. Katsaros' experience qualifying him for service as a member of the Board of Directors includes over fifteen years' experience in executive positions with a global manufacturer, in charge of international business and operations, such as manufacturing, engineering, information technology and research and development.
-His background and his experience as a member of our Board of Directors qualifies him to serve as Non-Executive Chairman of the Board.